bmuller/mod_auth_openid/index.markdown

  * libsqlite: SQLite C libs - [http://www.sqlite.org](http://www.sqlite.org)

 ## Get The Source
-You can download the current stable release from [the releases page](releases.html) or use [Subversion](http://subversion.tigris.org) to get a development release:
+You can download the current stable release from [the releases page](releases.html) or use git to get a development release:
 {% highlight bash %}
 git clone git://github.com/bmuller/mod_auth_openid.git
 {% endhighlight %}